 An ecosystem includes all habitats, plants and animals in an area.
 Habitats focus on one area of an ecosystem.
-Below is an example of an ecosystem.

 We are going to focus on some of the ecosystems on the continent of Africa.
 The ecosystems we will learn about are: forest, grassland and wetland.
 Before we get started, brainstorm which animals you think we will see in Africa: